awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 + `phases`: Required sequence\.
 Represents the commands AWS CodeBuild runs during each phase of the build\.
 **Note**
 In build spec version 0\.1, AWS CodeBuild runs each command in a separate instance of the default shell in the build environment\.
 This means that each command runs in isolation from all other commands\.
 Therefore, by default, you cannot run a single command that relies on the state of any previous commands \(for example, changing directories or setting environment variables\)\.
 To get around this limitation, we recommend that you use version 0\.2, which solves this issue\.
 If you must use build spec version 0\.1, we recommend the approaches in [Shells and Commands in Build Environments](build-env-ref-cmd.md)\.
+  + `run-as`: Optional sequence\.
+Use in a build phase to specify a Linux user that runs its commands\.
+If `run-as` is also specified globally for all commands at the top of the buildspec file, then the phase\-level user takes precedence\.
+For example, if globally `run-as` specifies User\-1, and for the `install` phase only a `run-as` statement specifies User\-2, then all commands in then buildspec file are run as User\-1 *except* commands in the `install` phase, which are run as User\-2\.

   The allowed build phase names are:
   + `install`: Optional sequence\.
 Represents the commands, if any, that AWS CodeBuild runs during installation\.
 We recommend that you use the `install` phase only for installing packages in the build environment\.
 For example, you might use this phase to install a code testing framework such as Mocha or RSpec\.